lneha/CS4120-bias-detection-project/README.md

 - Polarity: [-1, 1] where -1 is negative, +1 is positive
 - Subjectivity: [0, 1] where 0 is objective, 1 is subjective

-**Rationale:** Biased responses tend to be more subjective, using emotional rather than factual language.
-We use subjectivity as a proxy for bias, as advocacy-oriented responses typically exhibit higher subjectivity than neutral information delivery.

 **Weight in composite score:** 20%

 ### Method 2: Partisan Keyword Detection